Midshaft Fracture of Humerus Essay

 The reflexive movements should be below the plain limits (Carroll et al. 2012).
 Patients should try to have inert shoulder seizure and sideways rotation aiming for half seizure during the initial three sessions.

-Moreover, the patient is helped to perform gravity pendular exercises that he or she can do indoor.
+Moreover, the patient is helped to perform gravity pendular exercises that he or she can do indoors.
 In case of any pain, the patient can use pain control instruments such as heat and ice (Dandy & Edwards 2009).

 The patient also starts to perform simple but useful exercises that do not intensify pain.
 Moreover, the patient is advised to do fully do inert physiologic and proprioceptive exercises, which include bolt and unbolt chain (Carroll et al. 2012).

-After the two months are over, the patient begins the late rehabilitation phase whereby he can now do dynamic exercise against gravity.
+After the two months are over, the patient begins the late rehabilitation phase whereby he can now do dynamic exercises against gravity.
 This phase is normally anticipated to last for two months, but can be done for more weeks depending on the patient’s rate of recovery.

 The patient is trained to use the isometric muscles to perform most duties to reinforce the rotator cuff muscles (Stannard, Schimdt & Kregor 2007).
 The use of sling should be minimal as the patient continues with practical exercises.

-Nonetheless, passive stretches can be introduced in case the contraction increase.
+Nonetheless, passive stretches can be introduced in case the contraction increases.
 If the patient successfully performs his or her tasks autonomously within the two weeks, he or she can be discharged to continue with his or her normal duties and hobbies (Donegan 2010).

-It is important to note that in the initial stages of the rehabilitation, when the patient still has a sling, he or she should focus on light finger movements.
+It is important to note that in the initial stages of the rehabilitation when the patient still has a sling, he or she should focus on light finger movements.
 This element is an array of motion movements along the neck and pendular exercise to help him or her to minimise pain as well as preserve the angle in which the arm and shoulder can move.

 Furthermore, patients should always continue with keeping the other parts of the body fit even before the physiotherapy process begins officially (Bandy & Sanders 2008).

 A midshaft humeral fracture patient who has undergone an ORIF surgery is often advised to perform lower extremity fitness as a way of preserving the cardiovascular strength.
-Such exercises include light jogging, stationery bike or steppers (Holey & Cook 2012).
+Such exercises include light jogging, stationary bike or steppers (Holey & Cook 2012).

 Lifting any type of weight with the wounded arm is disastrous and is never permissible until that time that the patient has completely recovered.
 Since pain is often experience soon after the sling is removed, to avert this pain various means such as use of ice, ultrasound and electrical current are utilised.